-1.1 Introduction - Status of Draft HRA Screening - Consultation Stage version
+1.1 Introduction - Status of HRA Screening - Consultation Stage version

-This Draft Habitats Regulations Assessment Screening report is based upon the draft Partnership Plan 2021-2026 being produced for formal public consultation in Summer 2021 following various informal consultation activities with partners during a period of over a year.
-It is intended to act as a draft to inform decision makers as well as providing evidence for comment by consultees during the formal consultation period.
+This Habitats Regulations Assessment Screening report is based upon the Partnership Plan 2022-2027 following formal public consultation in Summer 2021 and various other informal consultation activities with partners during a period of over a year.

-The document forms the draft final assessment of the content of the Plan and provides explanation of the need for assessment, the scope, impact pathways and views of where plans for action may lead to significant effects.
-These will be subject to consultation with statutory consultees and wider stakeholders during the consultation period.
-A final HRA will then be drafted in the light of any comments received and any further changes to inform formal adoption.
+The document forms the final assessment of the content of the Plan and provides explanation of the need for assessment, the scope, impact pathways and views of where plans for action may lead to significant effects.
+These have been subjected to consultation with statutory consultees and wider stakeholders during the consultation period.
+This final HRA has been produced in the light of comments and further changes received during the draft period.